reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 After creating the queue, we need to configure the queue with specific attributes based on our message processing requirements.
 Let us look at some of the properties which we configure:

-**Dead-letter Queue**:A dead-letter queue is a queue that one or more source queues can use for messages that are not consumed successfully.
+**Dead-letter Queue**: A dead-letter queue is a queue that one or more source queues can use for messages that are not consumed successfully.
 They are useful for debugging our applications or messaging system because they let us isolate unconsumed messages to determine why their processing does not succeed.

-**Dead-letter Queue Redrive**:We use this configuration to define the time after which unconsumed messages are moved out of an existing dead-letter queue back to their source queues.
+**Dead-letter Queue Redrive**: We use this configuration to define the time after which unconsumed messages are moved out of an existing dead-letter queue back to their source queues.

-**Visibility Timeout**:The visibility timeout is a period of time during which a message received from a queue by one consumer is not visible to the other message consumers.
+**Visibility Timeout**: The visibility timeout is a period of time during which a message received from a queue by one consumer is not visible to the other message consumers.
 Amazon SQS prevents other consumers from receiving and processing the message during the visibility timeout period.

 **Message Retention Period**: The amount of time for which a message remains in the queue.
 The messages in the queue should be received and processed before this time is crossed.
 They are automatically deleted from the queue once the message retention period has expired.